-7.24 The Appledore Maritime Employment Zone identified on Map (editorial note - add map reference) includes Appledore Shipyard, the Fish Dock, the sand and gravel dock and Middle Dock.
+- 7.23 Policy HE2 also seeks to protect the significance and setting of these surrounding historic buildings.
+Therefore, any changes to the retaining wall and any internal structures should not detrimentally affect views and sight lines between the adjacent conservation areas. - 7.24 The Appledore Maritime Employment Zone identified shaded in orange on Map N6 in Appendix 9, the Map at appendix 8 includes Appledore Shipyard, the Fish Dock, the sand and gravel dock and Middle Dock.
 The responses to the 2018 consultation questionnaire demonstrate that local support for the continued use of Appledore Shipyard for shipbuilding was very high.
-Appledore Shipyard is designated as maritime-related employment land in the NDAT Local Plan.

-7.25 The vision and objectives of the Northam Neighbourhood Plan is to help to build strong, responsive and competitive economies in each of the three settlements by supporting the expansion of existing business and the emergence of new locally-focused businesses, including maritime employment opportunities in Appledore Shipyard and the Appledore Maritime Employment Zone.
-Policy ED3 to achieve this outcome by supporting the employment potential and economic importance of maritime, engineering and allied trades or associated industries in the Appledore Maritime Employment Zone.
+Appledore Shipyard is designated as maritime-related employment land in the NDAT Local Plan. - 7.25 The vision and objectives of the Northam Neighbourhood Plan is to build strong, responsive, and competitive economies in each of the three settlements by supporting the expansion of existing business and the emergence of new locally focused businesses, including maritime employment opportunities in Appledore Shipyard and the Appledore Maritime Employment Zone.
+Policy ED3 seeks to achieve this outcome by supporting the employment potential and economic importance of maritime, engineering, and allied trades or associated industries in the Appledore Maritime Employment Zone.